Spiritual, Moral, Social and Cultural Development (SMSC)

 Definition

 At Sunbury Manor School we recognise that the personal development of pupils, spiritually, morally, socially and culturally, plays a fundamental role in their ability to learn and achieve.
 We aim to provide opportunities and an environment in which pupils can explore and develop their own values and beliefs as well as foster high standards of personal behaviour and a caring attitude.
 As such, SMSC is not just a curriculum focus, but infiltrates into the ethos of the school through the development of positive attitudes and values.
-From the SMSC programme students will have a clear understanding of the SMS vision; Learn, Achieve, be Happy and Succeed.

 Principles